ShunSakurai/check_forbidden/README.md

 ### UTF-8 CSV files are garbled when opened with Shift-JIS Excel
 If you simply open a CSV file encoded with UTF-8 with Microsoft Excel in an environment whose default encoding is Shift-JIS or any other non-Unicode encoding, the characters are likely to be garbled.
 There are many remedies to this, but the simplest solutions are as follows:

-- Change the extension from .csv to .txt.
+- Change the extension from .csv to .txt and open it with Excel.
 A dialog window pops up and allows you to select the encoding
 - Open the CSV files with Notepad.
 Rows are displayed merely as lines and the items are not separated, but at least they are displayed correctly
 - Download CSV openers like [OpenOffice](https://www.openoffice.org/product/calc.html) Calc

-If you open and overwrite the UTF-8 CSV file with Excel using another encoding, the encoding is changed and this program cannot open it.
+If you open and overwrite the UTF-8 CSV file with Excel using another encoding, the encoding will be changed and this program will not be able to open it.

 ## Features to come
 ### Working on